lingtalfi/Kit_PicassoWidget/doc/api/Ling/Kit_PicassoWidget/WidgetHandler/PicassoWidgetHandler.md

     Whether or not to show some headers along with the css nuggets (aka css code blocks).
     This might be useful for debugging, if you print all your nuggets in a compiled file, to better spot the provenance for each nugget.

+- <span id="property-showJsNuggetHeaders"><b>showJsNuggetHeaders</b></span>

+    This property holds the showJsNuggetHeaders for this instance.
+    Whether or not to show some headers along with the js nuggets (aka js init code blocks).

+    This might be useful for debugging.